Discuss Forum

 Before applying for the RBI Grade B exam, candidates should check a few important points to avoid mistakes and ensure a smooth application process as per the guidelines of the Reserve Bank of India:

-• The degree must be from a university recognised by Central or State law.
+• Recognised Degree: The degree must be from a university recognised under Central or State law, including institutions approved under the University Grants Commission Act, 1956 (deemed universities are also valid).

-• Women who have changed their name after marriage must provide proper documents like a marriage certificate or affidavit.
+• Name Change (Women Candidates): Women who have changed their name after marriage must provide valid proof such as a marriage certificate or affidavit.

-• Candidates under SC/ST/OBC/PwBD/EWS/Ex-servicemen categories must submit valid certificates in the required format.
+• Category Certificates: Candidates belonging to SC/ST/OBC/PwBD/EWS/Ex-servicemen categories must submit valid certificates in the prescribed format.

-• Candidates with officer-level experience in banks (Commercial/PSB/RBI) can get up to 3 years of age relaxation.
+• Age Relaxation (Work Experience): Candidates with officer-level experience in banks (Commercial/PSB/RBI) can get up to 3 years of age relaxation.

-• Widows are not eligible for age relaxation under these rules.
+• Widow Category: Widows are not eligible for age relaxation under these rules.
+Age relaxation applies only to categories mentioned in the official notification.

 Attempt RBI Grade B Previous Year Papers